AyalSwaid/stocks-prediction/README.md

 # Project Overview
 1. Find the emotion behind each tweet using nltk library(emotion is represented by a number between -1(negative) and 1(positive)).
-2. For each date in the stocks dataset, find the closest(by date) tweets to it, and then assign the tweets' mean compound(Emotion) value to the relevant stocks row in stocks set.
+2. For each date in the tweets dataset, find the closest(by date) stock value to it from the stocks dataset, and then assign the tweets' mean compound(Emotion) value to the relevant stocks row in stocks set.
 3. Analyze and preprocess the new merged dataset.
 4. Build a deep learning model to perform regression using keras package.
-5. Fit the model to the merged dataset, such that the target value is stock close value and the features are (open_value, date, compound(emotion))
+5. Fit the model to the merged dataset, such that the target value is stock close value and the features are (open_value, date, mean_emotion)
 6. Fit another model that predicts the close value but without the compound(emotion) feature
 7. Evaluate both models and find the difference.
 8. Conclusion